flux-iac/tofu-controller/docs/use_tf_controller/to_provision_resources_and_destroy_them_when_the_Terraform_object_gets_deleted.md

 The resources provisioned by a Terraform object are not destroyed by default, and the tfstate of that Terraform object still remains in the cluster.

 It means that you are safe to delete the Terraform object in the cluster and re-create it.
-If you re-create a new Terraform object with the same name, namespace and workspace, it will continue to use the tfstate inside the cluster as the starting point to renconcle.
+If you re-create a new Terraform object with the same name, namespace and workspace, it will continue to use the tfstate inside the cluster as the starting point to reconcile.

 However, you may want to destroy provisioned resources when delete the Terraform object in many scenarios.
 To enable destroy resources on object deletion, set `.spec.destroyResourcesOnDeletion` to `true`.